Invictum/serenity-reportportal-integration/README.md

 Setup
 -------------
-To add support of Serenity with Report Portal integration simply add dependencies to your project
+To add support of integration between Serenity and Report Portal simply add dependencies to your project based on used build tool.

+**Maven**
+Edit project's `pom.xml` file
 ```
 <dependency>
    <groupId>com.github.invictum</groupId>
    <artifactId>serenity-reportportal-integration</artifactId>
-   <version>1.0.5</version>
+   <version>1.0.6</version>
 </dependency>
 ```
 Report Portal core libraries are used, but it uses external repository, so it URL also should be added to your build configuration